Mathiew82/vue-use-intersection-observer/README.md

 ## ✨ Features

-- vue 3 plugin
+- Vue 3 plugin
-- composable API
+- Composable API
-- uses native `IntersectionObserver`
+- Uses native `IntersectionObserver`
-- supports offsets and reactivity
+- Supports offsets and reactivity
-- one global observer (better performance)
+- One global observer (better performance)
-- fully written in typescript
+- Fully written in typescript

 ## 🚀 How to use